 Building a good software is like investing money.
 Today you put some money down, and tomorrow you enjoy dividends.

 This article is not meant to be an advertisement, but I want to clarify that techniques for building a better software exist indeed.
-I practice them on daily basis, and I coach teams and individual engineers to do the right thing, for every single feature they deliver.
+I practice them on daily basis, and I train teams of engineers to do the right thing, for every single feature they deliver.
 Over time, I hope that those techniques will become part of a normal development process, positively affecting delivered software and customer satisfaction.